 Typically, the majority of inbound transportation is prepaid or “delivered”-that is, the transportation is arranged and paid for by the vendor.
 But when shipping choices-including setting rates, choosing carriers and assigning classification codes-are left to the vendor, you as the purchaser have little control over the inflow and transportation charges related to your goods.
 This can lead to production delays, stock shortages, late deliveries and higher costs.

 How much higher?
 The markup for vendor prepaid transportation can be as high as 40 percent!

 How does this happen?

 The higher costs result from the fact that most vendors use transportation as a profit center.
 They build excess transportation and handling charges into their delivered, prepay-and-add and bundled product prices.
 And when they negotiate reduced transportation rates, they often don’t pass the savings on to their customers.
 If you make your purchases on a freight collect basis, you may not be effectively leveraging your company’s buying power to get the lowest transportation rates possible.

 If casinos and other companies in the casino industry can learn to identify these hidden expenses, eliminate them and enact other cost-saving measures, they can save 10 to 25 percent on transportation costs.
 This can represent savings of hundreds of thousands of dollars for large companies-even $1 million or more.

-simple steps to significantly reducing inbound transportation
+STEPPING UPHere are seven (relatively) simple steps to significantly reducing inbound transportation costs:

 • Step #1: Conduct an audit of your current inbound transportation process.
 Start by reviewing who your vendors are and where they ship from.
 Then determine the volume in each lane-the route between the pickup and delivery points-and, if shipping by truck, the merchandise class being shipped.